DNSCrypt/dnscrypt-resolvers/v3/odoh.md

 Oblivious DoH DNS servers and relays.

+By convention, entries whose name start with `odohrelay-` prefix are *relays* and names with an `odoh-` prefix are servers that can be reached through ODoH relays.

+Note that ODoH relays cannot be used with DNSCrypt servers, and DNSCrypt relays cannot be used to connect to ODoH servers.

+ODoH relays can also only connect to servers supporting the ODoH protocol, not regular DoH servers.

+In other words, only combine elements from that list together.

 To use that list, add this to the `[sources]` section of your `dnscrypt-proxy.toml` configuration file:

 [sources.'odoh']